acheronfail/ftrace/doc/questions.md

 # Unanswered questions

+## I only just discovered `strace -e trace=%file ...`

+...does this mean `ftrace` is completely useless? 😅

+Yeah, I think so...

 ## the first syscall is `execve` without any arguments - why does this happen?

 * `lurk` shows `execve("", "", "") = 0`